Post Oak Labs · Infrastructure Comparison Framework

-Tokenized A2A, stablecoin infrastructure, and correspondent banking are not competing alternatives - they occupy distinct layers of the institutional payment stack.
-This framework, developed by Post Oak Labs, is a fully consolidated reference for institutions evaluating where tokenization fits in their architecture and revenue model.
+Tokenized A2A, stablecoin infrastructure, and correspondent banking occupy distinct layers of the institutional payment stack.
+This framework is a fully consolidated reference for banks and corporates evaluating where tokenization fits in their architecture and revenue model.

-The most common institutional mistake is treating these three as substitutes.
+The most common mistake banks make is treating these three as substitutes.
 They are not.
-Stablecoin/CBDC infrastructure is the monetary primitive - what digital money is.
-Tokenized A2A is the institutional rail - how banks move it at scale.
+Stablecoin/CBDC infrastructure is the monetary primitive: what digital money is.
+Tokenized A2A is the institutional rail: how banks move it at scale.
 RTGS is the final settlement backbone beneath everything.
 The confusion costs institutions time, money, and the wrong vendor relationships.

-3-5 intermediary hops per payment - 2-5 day settlement - high pre-funding requirements - limited data fields per transaction
+3–5 intermediary hops per payment · 2–5 day settlement on non-gpi routes (SWIFT gpi: ~60% within 30 min on connected corridors) · high pre-funding requirements · limited data fields per transaction

-Central bank digital currency - private stablecoin rails - reserve management - programmable money - enabling/base layer on which A2A can optionally operate
+Central bank digital currency, private stablecoin rails, reserve management, programmable money.
+The enabling base layer on which A2A can optionally operate.

-The monetary primitive - a tokenized representation of fiat value.
-Answers the question of what the settlement asset is: bearer instrument, programmable on-chain value, CBDC unit, or tokenized deposit.
-Does not, by itself, solve how regulated institutions move it at institutional scale.
+The monetary primitive: a tokenized representation of fiat value.
+What the settlement asset is: bearer instrument, programmable on-chain value, CBDC unit, or tokenized deposit.
+Does not, by itself, solve how regulated banks move it at scale.

-The institutional payment rail - orchestration, routing, and settlement workflow above the asset layer.
-Answers the question of how regulated banks, central banks, and large corporates transfer value efficiently across borders.
+The institutional payment rail: orchestration, routing, and settlement workflow above the asset layer.
+How regulated banks, central banks, and large corporates transfer value efficiently across borders.
 Can carry stablecoins, CBDCs, or tokenized deposits as the underlying asset.

-A2A is a payment rail - the mechanism by which value moves between bank accounts.
-Stablecoin is a monetary instrument - what moves on the rail.
-An institution that conflates the two will architect for the wrong problem.
+A2A is a payment rail: the mechanism by which value moves between bank accounts.
+Stablecoin is a monetary instrument: what moves on the rail.
+A bank that conflates the two will architect for the wrong problem.
 Where the two models differ on a structural dimension, a contextual note explains whether the difference is a design trade-off or a fit-for-purpose distinction.
 Neither model has a universal advantage over the other; each is optimized for a specific position in the stack.[1]

 | Dimension | Tokenized A2A | Stablecoin Infrastructure |